-The aforementioned research used deep learning to optimizing correction factor.
+The aforementioned research used deep learning to optimize the correction factor.
 However, there is a study focusing on refining the deep learning architecture for this application.
 Deep Learning has several architectures such as Deep Neural Network (DNN), Convolutional Neural Network (CNN), and Recurrent Neural Networks (RNN).
-[4] is a seminal work using ‘RNN’ called a ‘circular neural network’.
-This RNN utilizes past data for learning through the concept of a recurrent.
-In other words, it is an algorithm that utilizes not only current inputs but also past data for learning.
+[4], a seminal work, used an ‘RNN’.
+This RNN utilizes not only current inputs but also past data for learning.
 Remarkably, this first study to incorporate ‘RNN’ into the decoding process showed similar performance to prior research using fewer parameters.
-Subsequently, researcher improved performance by incorporating “relaxation” into the RNN architecture in [5].
-The purpose of using this relaxation concept was to determine how much previous data to use.
+Subsequently, the researcher improved performance by incorporating “relaxation” into the RNN architecture in [5].
+The purpose of using this relaxation concept was to determine how much of the previous data to use.
 Notably, this method optimized the decoder relaxation factor through deep learning as opposed to the previous method, brute force simulation.

 However, ‘RNN’ has two limitations.
-To be specific, input vectors are entered sequentially to enable sequential data processing, but ‘parallelization operation’ is not possible.
-The derivative value of tanh, activation function of RNN, is used in this case.
+To be specific, input vectors are entered sequentially to enable sequential data processing, but a ‘parallelization operation’ is not possible.
+In this case, the derivative value of tanh, an activation function of RNN, is used.
 However, there is a disadvantage that back propagation information is rarely transferred because a vanishing gradient occurs.
 To solve these problems, our method used ‘pruning’.
-It is a method of reducing the parameters of the model by removing the connection of the weight of the model that is less important.
-Through ‘pruning’, it reduces the number of parameters, which solves the computational volume and complexity problem, but has the disadvantage of losing information.
-A similar method, drop out, is performed for purpose of regularization.
+It is a method of reducing the parameters of the model by removing the connection of the weights of the model that are less important.
+Through ‘pruning’, our method reduces the number of parameters, which solves the computational volume and complexity problem, but has the disadvantage of losing information.
+A similar method, drop out, is performed for the purpose of regularization.
 The difference is that this is applied by not using part for a while when learning, storing it in a way that it is used again later, and then using it again.

-Nevertheless, proposed method was applied focusing on the advantages of improving complexity of pruning.
-In channel coding, there are many methods to compare performance, and I used Bit Error Rate (BER), which is number of bits that have errors in the process of being transmitted to the number of bits received.
-In the simulation part, performance was compared through simulation of BER and it will be shown that performance is better when using our proposed method than when using OMS.
+Nevertheless, the proposed method was applied focusing on the advantages of improving pruning complexity.
+In channel coding, there are many methods to compare performance; this study used Bit Error Rate (BER), which is number of bits that have errors in the process of being transmitted to the number of bits received.
+In the simulation , performance was compared through simulation of BER and it will be shown that performance is better when using our proposed method than when using OMS.

 1. Result

-Research goal is to further improve performance of conventional neural offset min-sum (NOMS) by utilizing “pruning”.
-Prior decoding method was to train beta values of offset min-sum (OMS) to optimize.
-Since beta value changes depending on the importance of result, beta is used as an indicator of importance.
-Therefore, I proposed a new method, thinking that removing unimportant values would not significantly affect performance and would reduce amount of computation.
-The proposed method uses [1] “pruning”, a method of reducing the number of parameters of model.
-The reason for using method is to reduce amount of computation to improve complexity.
+This research aims to further improve the performance of conventional neural offset min-sum (NOMS) by utilizing “pruning”.
+The prior decoding method trained beta values of offset min-sum (OMS) to optimize the algorithm.
+Since beta value changes depend on the importance of result, beta is used as an indicator of importance.
+Therefore, a new method is proposed, based on the idea that removing unimportant values would not significantly affect performance and would reduce the amount of computation.
+The proposed method uses [1] “pruning”, a method of reducing the number of model parameters.
+The reason for using this method is to reduce amount of computation to improve complexity.
 The novelty of proposed method is to present a new criterion for pruning.

 Fig 0.
 BER performance depending on beta value

-The reason why I became interested in optimized beta value is that it has different performance depending on it as shown in fig 0., so it was conducted to find the optimal value of the value.
+The beta value can have different performance depending on its changes as shown in fig 0., so this work focused on finding the optimal beta value.

-1.1) process
+process

-It is neural offset min-sum (NOMS) equation.
+Since Proposed method is based on OMS, first mention OMS equation.
+The neural offset min-sum (NOMS) equation is as follows